killthebuddh4/gadfly-go/README.md

 continue until the end of the line.
 Whitespace is ignored except to separate tokens.

-For the rest of this section, text _`formatted like this`_ indicates a an _expression signature_.
+For the rest of this section, _`italic text on a gray background`_ denotes an _expression signature_.
 For all expression signatures, the `*` character indicates zero or more occurrences of the preceding expression.
 The `+` character indicates one or more occurrences of the preceding expression.
 The `?`